All-In-One: Artificial Association Neural Networks: Experiments and Results

-The third experiment is about whether the networks can be trained when need to train deep neuro tree.
-So, we utilized the MFCC algorithm for the speech command dataset.
-A $\mathbf{GAAU}$ is added; And the models that become baseline are recurrent neural network(RNN) and gated recurrent unit(GRU) models that learn only a single dataset.
+This experiment was performed to determine if the networks could be used to train a deep neurotree.
+Thus, we utilized the MFCC algorithm for the SC dataset.
+The baseline models were RNN and GRU models that learn only a single domain dataset (SC dataset).

-this experiment is important because, generally, the basic recurrent neural network model isn't well trained with very long-time serial data.
-By slightly changing exp3, feature is extracted through MFCC, the sound-sample-rate is 16000, and the feature size is 40 and time-size is 81.
-And we separated this data by time dimension to create a deep neuro tree with only one child on each node and a maximum depth of 81.
+This experiment is important because the basic RNN model is not well trained with very long-time serial data.
+The features were extracted through MFCC by slightly changing Experiment 1: the sound sample rate was set to 16,000; feature size, 40; and time size, 81.
+These data were separated by the time dimension to create a deep neurotree with only one child for each node and a maximum depth of 81 (Fig. \ref{fig:img-sound-text-neurotree-ex3}).

-At this time, 1 FC layer and MFCC are used together in the feature extraction process so that the FC layer is added so that feature size is from 40 to 128.
-In addition, MFCC and one FC layer are used together to change the feature size from 40 to 128 during the feature extraction network process of the sound.

-We proceeded with learning at 30 epochs, and the process is Fig.\ref{fig:gru_exp_plot}(b) and result is Table.\ref{table:exp:task3}.
+Thus, we generated a neurotree with a depth of 81 through the MFCC algorithm; one FC layer was used in the feature extraction process such that the feature size was from 40 to 128 with ReLU.
+An FC layer using the same parameters was added to the baseline GRU and RNN models, i.e., an input size of 128 and a hidden size of 128.
+We proceeded with learning at 30 epochs, and the process is shown in Appendix. \ref{fig:experimental-3-result} and the results in Table \ref{table:img-sound-text-neurotree-ex3}.

-The models of $\mathbf{RAN}$, and $\mathbf{RAAN}$ were all well learned in different domain datasets, but when the neuro tree was deep, they could not even catch up with the performance of recurrent neural network.
+The RAN and RAAN models learned well in Experiments 1 and 2; However, the MNIST dataset (with depth 3) was trained well, but SC (with depth 81) and SST (with depth 2--30) were not learned.
+When the neurotree was deep, they were even unable to catch up with the performance of the RNN.

-On the other hand, it can be seen that the performance of the $\mathbf{GAAU}$ model gradually becomes similar to the $\mathbf{GRU}$ model even when the tree is deep.
+The performance of the GAAU model gradually became similar to that of the GRU model even when the tree was deep.
+Finally, the performance improved.